311: Sixty-sixty year old Emperor Diocletian passed away.

 1895:”Vienna’s Anti-Semitic Mobs” published today described the response of the ant-Semites to the Emperor’s rejection of Dr. Luger as Burgomaster of Vienna which included “insulting and threatening passers-by and other persons in the cafes and shops whom they regarded as being Hebrews.”

-1895: Birthdate of Jaujard Jacques, “the man who save Mona Lisa.”
+1895: Birthdate of Jaujard Jacques, “the man who saved Mona Lisa.”

 1897: Starting today and for the next ten years Judith Solis-Cohen “edited the weekly “Womankind” column in the Jewish Exponent.
 In these columns, which covered such topics as “What Women Can Earn,” “Coeducation,” “Women Zionists,” “The Woman Suffrage Movement,” and “The Council of Jewish Women.”
 (As reported by the Jewish Women’s Archives)